Proposed second Scottish independence referendum: Independence referendum planning following Leave Vote

 In response to the result, on 24 June 2016, the Scottish Government said officials would begin planning for a second referendum on independence.
 Sturgeon said it was "clear that the people of Scotland see their future as part of the European Union" and that Scotland had "spoken decisively" with a "strong, unequivocal" vote to remain in the European Union.
 Sturgeon said it was "democratically unacceptable" that Scotland could be taken out of the EU "against its will".

 Scottish Secretary David Mundell stated, on 26 June 2016, that "if the people of Scotland ultimately determine that they want to have another [independence] referendum there will be one", and added "Could there be another referendum?
 The answer to that question is yes.
 Should there be another referendum?
 I believe the answer to that question is no."

-On 13 October 2016, Sturgeon announced that an Independence Referendum Bill will be published for consultation the following week.
+On 13 October 2016, Sturgeon announced that an Independence Referendum Bill would be published for consultation the following week.